fanzhang172/circularbuffer/README.md

 # circularbuffer
-A memory efficient CircularBuffer that supports Random Access
+A memory efficient CircularBuffer that supports Random Access.